Old Crow Medicine Show

 Old Crow Medicine Show is an Americana string band based in Nashville, Tennessee, that has been recording since 1998.
 They were inducted into the Grand Ole Opry on September 17, 2013.
 Their ninth album, Remedy, released in 2014, won the Grammy Award for Best Folk Album.
 The group's music has been called old-time, folk, and alternative country.
 Along with original songs, the band performs many pre-World War II blues and folk songs.

 Bluegrass musician Doc Watson discovered the band while its members were busking outside a pharmacy in Boone, North Carolina, in 2000.
-With an old-time string sound fueled by punk rock energy, it has influenced acts like Mumford & Sons and contributed to a revival of banjo-picking string bands playing Americana music — leading to variations on it.
+With an old-time string sound fueled by punk rock energy, it has influenced acts like Mumford & Sons and contributed to a revival of banjo-picking string bands playing Americana music—leading to variations on it.

-The group released their sixth studio album, Volunteer, through Columbia Nashville on April 20, 2018 — coinciding with their 20th anniversary as a group.
+The group released their sixth studio album, Volunteer, through Columbia Nashville on April 20, 2018—coinciding with their 20th anniversary as a group.
 They released 50 Years of Blonde on Blonde on April 28, 2017 (their first album on Columbia Nashville).
-Previous studio albums were Eutaw (2002) O.C.M.S.
-(2004), Big Iron World (2006), Tennessee Pusher (2008), Carry Me Back (2012), and Remedy (2014) and Volunteer (2017).
-Their song "Wagon Wheel", a more or less traditional song written by frontman Ketch Secor through a co-authoring arrangement with Bob Dylan, was certified platinum by the Recording Industry Association of America in April 2013 and has been covered by a number of acts, including Darius Rucker, who made the song a top 40 hit.
+Previous studio albums were Eutaw (2002), O.C.M.S.
+(2004), Big Iron World (2006), Tennessee Pusher (2008), Carry Me Back (2012), Remedy (2014), and Volunteer (2017).
+Their song "Wagon Wheel", written by Ketch Secor through a co-authoring arrangement with Bob Dylan, was certified platinum by the Recording Industry Association of America in April 2013 and has been covered by a number of acts, including Darius Rucker, who made the song a top 40 hit.

 The band was featured along with Edward Sharpe and the Magnetic Zeros and Mumford & Sons in the music documentary Big Easy Express, which won a Grammy Award for Best Long Form Music Video in 2013.
 They performed on the Railroad Revival Tour across the U.S. in 2011.
-They appeared at the Stagecoach Festival 2013 and multiple times at other major festivals, e.g., Bonnaroo Music Festival, MerleFest, Telluride Bluegrass Festival, Hardly Strictly Bluegrass Festival, and Newport Folk Festival.
+They appeared at the Stagecoach Festival 2013 and multiple times at other major festivals, e.g., Bonnaroo Music Festival, MerleFest, Telluride Bluegrass Festival, Hardly Strictly Bluegrass Festival, Newport Folk Festival. and Mariposa Folk Festival 2024.

-They have made frequent guest appearances on A Prairie Home Companion with Garrison Keillor.
+They have made frequent guest appearances on A Prairie Home Companion with Garrison Keillor, and have had numerous performances at Red Rocks Amphitheatre as well as a New Year's Eve Residency at The Ryman.
 The group received the 2013 Trailblazer Award from the Americana Music Association, performing at the Americana Honors & Awards Show.